it-application-modernization/pot-documentation/APIC-labs/Create-and-Secure/ReadMe.md

 You can easily access to CP4I by clicking in the shortcut on the upper part of the browser, as shown in the picture below.

 ![alt text][pic2a]

-Before beginning this lab, you will want to make sure that you have completed the [API Connect Experience Prereq instructions](../APIC-prereq/index.md).

 3\.
 Login into CP4I Platform navigator using the credentials provided by your instructor.